-US manufacturer Workhorse has announced a major order for its electric delivery vehicles: Pride Group Enterprises, which operates in Canada and the US, is ordering 6,320 C-Series electric delivery trucks from Workhorse, concerning the C-650 and C-1000 models, with deliveries scheduled to take place between July 2021 and 2026.
+US manufacturer Workhorse has announced a major order from Pride Group Enterprises.
+They expect 6,320 electric delivery trucks from Workhorse, concerning the C-650 and C-1000 models, with deliveries scheduled to take place between July 2021 and 2026.

 Now, the company has a major order to show for it from another source.
 Pride Group Enterprises is a company that specialises in equipment for the logistics industry.
 The electric deliver vans will be sold through Pride dealers for fleet use.
 Workhorse competes directly with OEMs and startups like Rivian in the US with its vehicles.
 The latter manufacturer is known to have signed a mega order for 100,000 electric delivery vehicles with Amazon.